bonaparte/bonaparte/getting_started/index.md

 ## Use a single Bonaparte component in your project
 Each component can also be used separately:

-1. Download any of the Bonaparte components.
+1. Download/Clone any of the Bonaparte components.
 1. Copy the `dist/` folder into your project.
 2. Include the following into the `<head>` of your project:
 ```